arakelian/java-jq/README.md

 # java-jq

-[jq](http://stedolan.github.io/jq/) for Java, using [JNA](https://github.com/java-native-access/jna) to bind to native JQ library.

-Maven Central distribution of java-jq includes pre-compiled native JQ 1.5 libraries for all major platforms (Mac, Windows and Linux).

-## Background

-java-jq is not a re-implementation of jq in Java; instead, it embeds the necessary jq and Oniguruma native libraries in a jar file, and then uses [Java Native Access](https://github.com/java-native-access/jna) (JNA) to call the embedded libraries in a Java-friendly way.
+java-jq is not a re-implementation of [jq](http://stedolan.github.io/jq/) in Java; instead, it embeds the necessary jq and Oniguruma native libraries in a jar file, and then uses [Java Native Access](https://github.com/java-native-access/jna) (JNA) to call the embedded libraries in a Java-friendly way.

+The Maven Central distribution of java-jq includes native JQ 1.5 libraries for all major platforms (Mac, Windows and Linux).

 java-jq is heavily inspired by [jjq](https://github.com/bskaggs/jjq).